 We do not have officers or directors.
-Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner are essentially our executive officers, and their compensation is administered by our General Partner.
+Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner perform all of our management functions.
+As a result, the executive officers of our General Partner are essentially our executive officers, and their compensation is administered by our General Partner.
 This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the executive officers of our General Partner as set forth below.
 The executive officers we refer to in this discussion as our "named executive officers" are the following officers of our General Partner:

-- Kelcy L. Warren, Chief Executive Officer; - Marshall S. (Mackie) McCrea, III, President and Chief Operating Officer; - Martin Salinas, Jr., Chief Financial Officer; - Thomas P. Mason, Vice President, General Counsel and Secretary; and - Robert P. (Paul) Grady, President of Propane Operations.
+- · Kelcy L. Warren, Chief Executive Officer; - · Marshall S. (Mackie) McCrea, III, President and Chief Operating Officer; - · Martin Salinas, Jr., Chief Financial Officer; - Thomas P. Mason, Vice President, General Counsel and Secretary; and - Robert P. (Paul) Grady, President of Propane Operations.

 Mr. Grady was President of Propane Operations as of December 31, 2011.
-On January 12, 2012, we completed the contribution of our propane business to AmeriGas and, in connection with this transaction, Mr. Grady became an officer of AmeriGas and is therefore no longer an executive officer of our General Partner.
+On January 12, 2012, we completed the contribution of our propane business to AmeriGas and, in connection with this transaction, Mr. Grady became an officer of AmeriGas and is therefore no longer an executive officer of our General Partner